Evonnehyf/SIS/Prostate.md

-# Iterative Sure Independence Screening Procedures on the Prostate Data
+# Iterative Sure Independence Screening Procedures on the Prostate Cancer Data

 ```
-# The following code reproduces the training and test error results for the Prostate data set (Singh et al. 2002)
+# The following code reproduces the training and test error results for the Prostate Cancer data set (Singh et al. 2002)
 # in Table 6 of our paper "SIS: An R Package for Sure Independence Screening in Ultrahigh Dimensional Statistical Models".

 # REPLICATION CODE TABLE 6